Yang-Xijie/ExPeerMessage/README.md

 # README

-A playground app using `MultipeerConnectivity` to transfor data wirelessly between iOS / iPadOS.
+An example app using `MultipeerConnectivity` to transfor data wirelessly between iOS / iPadOS.

+Both using `Data` and `Stream` to transfer data are supported.

 ## Info.plist